nhab/ProductMicroservice/README.md

   }
 ```
 Up until now, we can run the project and Try each operation using swagger UI, but a better UI can be applid Using javascript
-## Call an ASP.NET Core web API with JavaScript
+## Calling an ASP.NET Core web API with JavaScript Optional